DaveDangereux/sneck/README.md

 ## Installation

-The project uses [Poetry](https://python-poetry.org/) to manage dependencies.
+This project uses [Poetry](https://python-poetry.org/) to manage dependencies.

 To run the project, use the following command: